-For the year ended December 31, 2010, total capital expenditures at the Delson plant totalled approximately \$502,000.
-The major portion of these expenditures were dedicated towards rebuilding a portion of the roof of the water-borne plant and for work on the lumber yard.
+For the year ended December 31, 2011, total capital expenditures at the Delson plant totalled approximately \$400,000.
+The major portion of these expenditures were for a water treatment system and a vacuum pump upgrade.

 The plant currently produces a wide range of products, serving all major market sectors.
 The Delson plant is located within minutes of Montreal, on both the Canadian National Railway Company and Canadian Pacific Railway main lines.
 It has good truck access to major population centres in Central and Eastern Canada and the United States and to major eastern ports for offshore export shipments.